Western astrology: The twelve signs

 Zodiac sign for an individual depends on the placement of planets and the ascendant in that sign.
 If a person has nothing placed in a particular sign, that sign will play no active role in their personality.
 On the other hand, a person with, for example, both the sun and moon in Cancer, will strongly display the characteristics of that sign in their make up.

 Sun-sign astrology

 Newspapers often print astrology columns which purport to provide guidance on what might occur in a day in relation to the sign of the zodiac that included the sun when the person was born.
 Astrologers refer to this as the "sun sign", but it is often commonly called the "star sign".
 These predictions are vague or general; so much so that even practicing astrologers consider them of little to no value on their own.
-Experiments have shown that when people are shown a newspaper horoscope for their own sign along with a newspaper horoscope for a different sign, they judge them to be equally accurate on the average.
+Experiments have shown that when people are shown a newspaper horoscope for their own sign along with a newspaper horoscope for a different sign, they judge them to be equally accurate on average.
 Other tests have been performed on complete, personalized horoscopes cast by professional astrologers, and have shown no correlation between the horoscope results and the person it was cast for.